Huge anti-Charlie Hebdo rally in Chechnya as global protests rumble on

 As the latest wave of protests against the cartoons rolled on, authorities in Niger were totting up the cost of several days of violent demonstrations.

-Forty-five churches were torched over the weekend in the country's capital Niamey during deadly protests, police said Monday, as the country declared three days of mourning.
+Forty-five churches were torched over the weekend in the country's capital Niamey during deadly protests, police said Monday.

-The protests, which left ten people dead and 173 people injured, also saw a Christian school and orphanage set alight, Adily Toro, a spokesman for the national police, told a press conference.
+The protests, which left five people dead and 128 people injured, also saw a Christian school and orphanage set alight, Adily Toro, a spokesman for the national police, told a press conference.

 Police made 189 arrests, he said, while demonstrators also pillaged and burned many sites including five hotels and 36 bars.

-Similar unrest sparked by the French satirical weekly saw five people killed in the southern Niger city of Zinder, where 45 were wounded, and the French cultural centre burned.
+Similar unrest sparked by the French satirical weekly saw five people killed in the southern Niger city of Zinder, where 45 were wounded.

 © 2015 AFP